-Getting products and features in front of the target audience early and often keeps the concepts grounded and reduces assumptions.
+Getting products and features in front of the target audience early and often keeps the concepts grounded and can validate (or invalidate) assumptions.
 Whether that is getting feedback on mocks, interactive prototypes or further testing on released features, looking for friction points along with frustration/confusion can help make for a successful product.

 I believe all user research should produce actionable insights, things that can be done to solve issues that arose in usability testing, or possible adjustments to test in following sessions.
 At small scale, not all issues are going to generalize to the larger population, so it’s important not to fixate on individual complaints, particularly expressed opinions, but to look for patterns, or at least take note of issues that can be validated at scale through analytics or a wider survey.
 In general, you get more accurate data observing what people do than asking what they think they will do.